-Figure 29.
+Figure 36.
 Inversion using the non-uniform reference model in regular terms.

+Ex 3.
+IP Inversion Using Ekblom measure to recover a blocky model

 In the next example the geological information is incorporated in the model objective function using L1 normalization instead of the default L2 normalization.
-Such approach is more computationally intensive, however allows recovery of a blocky model.
-The control file for this example is provided below, and the resultsnd inversion model is shown in .
+This allows recovery of a blocky model.
+The control file for this example is provided below, and the resultant inversion model is shown in figure 37.

 OBS LOC_X obs_ip.dat